-This graph shows the giving rate of U.S. households to neighborhood and community organizations in 2010 by marital status of the head of household.
+This graph shows the giving rate of U.S. households to neighborhood and community organizations in 2012 by marital status of the head of household.

-- Households headed by a widowed individual gave at a slightly higher rate to neighborhood and community organizations (by 1.3 percentage points) than households headed by a married individual. - Households headed by a widowed individual gave to neighborhood and community organizations at a rate that was more than four times larger than that of households headed by a separated individual. - Overall, 3.7 percent of responding households contributed to neighborhood and community organizations in 2010.
+- Households headed by a widowed individual gave at a slightly higher rate to neighborhood and community organizations (by 0.1 percentage points) than households headed by a married individual. - Households headed by a widowed individual gave to neighborhood and community organizations at a rate that was over twice that of households headed by a separated individual. - Overall, 4.2 percent of responding households contributed to neighborhood and community organizations in 2012.